 Included below are some links to sites with more information about Heat Pumps, also known as Geothermal Heat Pumps or Ground Source Heat Pumps (GSHP).
 The list is not inclusive.
 There are many companies who build related equipment and contractors to design and install equipment.

-- DSIRE is the most comprehensive source of information on incentives and policies that support renewables and energy efficiency in the United States.
+DSIRE (Database of State Incentives for Renewables & Efficiency) is the most comprehensive source of information on tax incentives and policies that support renewables and energy efficiency in the United States.